The Pittsburgh-based health-care giant UPMC tried to buy into the Philadelphia health-care market but was sent packing.

 He didn’t mention Jefferson’s nearly $300 million operating loss in the last fiscal year, despite $320 million in COVID-19-related government aid.
 Under its agreements with lenders, Jefferson had to hire a consultant to aid “management’s recovery actions necessitated by the COVID-19 pandemic.”

-Under questioning by an FTC attorney, Jefferson’s chief financial officer, Peter L. DeAngelis Jr., agreed that he is worried about Jefferson’s ability to effectively “execute on the Einstein deal” because of the COVID-19-related losses.
+Under questioning by an FTC attorney, the president of Jefferson Health, Bruce Meyer, agreed that he is worried about Jefferson’s ability to effectively “execute on the Einstein deal” because of the COVID-19-related losses.

 Under trying financial conditions, the Einstein board has for decades been determined to preserve health-care services in its core North Philadelphia market, and is counting on “verbal representations” from Klasko and the Jefferson board that it will keep its main hospital on North Broad Street open.